Pineapple Juice for Cough: Effective and Fast Relief

 Pineapples contain bromelain, an enzyme with anti-inflammatory properties.
 It fights infections and kills bacteria.
-The juice from fresh pineapples can suppress coughs five times more effectively than cough syrup.
+Pineapple juice for coughs is five times more effective than cough syrup.

 One cup of pineapple juice contains nearly 50% of the daily requirement for vitamin C intake.
 This helpful nutrient works to implement the use of vital enzymes within the body that regulate metabolism and energy conversion.

 Pineapple juice also contains high levels of manganese, a mineral that predominately helps form healthy connective tissue and bones.
 Manganese works to absorb more calcium, metabolize carbohydrates and fats, plus increases regular nerve function.